LiewJunTung/liewjuntung.github.io/_posts/2015-08-22-the-joy-of-doing-android-in-groovy.markdown

 }
 {% endhighlight %}

 ### However, however fun it is.
-There are some stuffs to look out for when you programming Android using Groovy. ###
+There are some stuffs to look out for when you are developing Android apps using Groovy. ###

 # 1. It's not the "official" way #
 Android programming still belongs to Java, while you can apply most of the solutions found in StackOverflow.
 You will most likely need to search harder if your problem is Groovy Android related.
 If you are slightly advance and you want to use the newest Dependency Injection library Dagger 2, You are out of luck.
 For now the `android-apt` is only for [Android in Java][bitbucket]{:target="_blank"}.
-Until Google say Groovy is THE REPLACEMENT for Java in programming Android, it will remain like this for some time to come.
+Until Google say Groovy is THE REPLACEMENT for Java in developing Android apps, it will remain like this for some time to come.

 # 2. Some very weird inconsistencies #
 Using some these Groovy syntax sugars are very cool and all, but there are some weird stuffs going on.
 For example,